In some cases, you might have to reconcile your Shopify sales information with your bank feed in Xero.

 Export all orders to a single contact

-Within the Settings page of your Xero Integration, under Customer export settings, select Do not export customers to Xero.
+Within the Xero Sync Settings page under Customer export settings, select Do not export customers to Xero.

-When the app exports data, fees and adjustments for any Shopify Payments payouts contained in the export date range will be sent to the account you selected.
-There will be one entry per payout for both fees and adjustments.
+When paid orders are exported over via Xero Sync, fees and adjustments for any Shopify Payments payouts contained in the export date range are sent to the account you selected.
+There is one entry per payout for both fees and adjustments.

 How to reconcile with your bank feed